barryclark/jekyll-now/_posts/2018-01-03-Safeguarding.md

 I often see attempts at RCA that are too shallow, such as "we've found the line of code that brought the site down."
 Safeguarding is deeper than that; deep enough to address a genus.

 At the same time, Safeguarding can be *less* deep than RCA.
 It need only go deep enough to reduce the genus by 15%.
 The next time you have a problem in this area, it will be easier for safeguarding to go a little deeper.

+I don't have time for Safeguarding
+====
+Then you need more Safeguarding.

+Sometimes you can take the time to clean up the code you're working in, as you're working in it.

+Sometimes you can't afford to delay the work, and make the quick, targeted change.
+That's when you need Safeguarding.
+How rushed you feel = how much safeguarding you need.

+Remember that Safeguarding comes *after* fixing the problem, so it won't stop you from getting the urgent thing done quickly, but it will reduce the need for urgency in the future.

 Thanks
 ====